Wizard

 Abjuration

-Initiate of the Veil.
-When you finish a long rest, create a protective seven layered magical veil duplicating the effects of prismatic magic around yourself.
+When you finish a long rest, you can create a protective seven layered magical veil duplicating the effects of prismatic magic around yourself.
 The veil lasts until the end of your next long rest (where you can create a new one).
-Whenever another creature attacks you, casts a spell on you, or you take damage, you can expend one of the layers as a reaction potentially negating the triggering effect:
+Whenever another creature attacks you, casts a spell on you, or you take damage, you can expend one of the layers as a reaction potentially negating the triggering effect.
+Once you have expended a layer, you cannot use that layer again until you finish a long rest:

 Red Layer.
 The triggering creature takes 6d6 fire damage.

 Orange Layer.
-Completely negate the damage from a ranged attack or a spell attack.
+Completely negate the damage from the triggering ranged attack or a spell attack.

 Yellow Layer.
 You become immune to damage and effects from gases, clouds, and breath attacks until the end of your next turn.